 10 Tips for Managing Sun Exposure During Cancer Treatment:

-The sun’s rays are strongest from 10:00am to 3:00pm.
-If you can, try to avoid being in direct sunlight during the middle of day.
+The sun’s rays are strongest from 10am to 3pm.
+If you can, try to avoid being in direct sunlight during the middle of the day.
 Instead, schedule your outdoor time for mornings or evenings.
 If you have to be outside during the “peak period” of sun exposure, make sure you choose a shady spot to relax in.

 One of the best ways to protect your skin from sun exposure is to cover up in UV-resistant clothing.
 Regular clothing can work, too, but keep in mind that not all shirts and beach kaftans are created equal.
 If they’re too thin, or partially see-through, they won’t block the sun’s rays well enough to protect you.